Get A Quote

 Business Analysis Process

 The Business Analysis process consists of widely accepted steps, though each organisation's needs may lead to variations.
-Here’s an overview of the process:
+Here is an overview of the Business Analysis process:

 1) Get Oriented: Clarify the Business Analyst’s role, understand the stakeholders’ perspectives, and familiarise yourself with the project’s background.